Anthony is an accomplished "Minecraft" builder who enjoys sharing tips and workarounds with other gamers online.

 - Place a painting over these 4 blocks.

 - You should know by now how to use redstone to power these lamps.
 Lead the redstone dust trail back to 1 entertainment center block, and place either a button or a lever on that specific block.
-In the example below, if you placed a button on the lower bookcase block, the redstone dust would power the lamps behind your painting and your television screen would be turned on!
+In the example above, if you placed a button on the lower bookcase block, the redstone dust would power the lamps behind your painting and your television screen would be turned on!

 Note: It's best to use a lever for this type of thing because buttons provide only temporary lighting.
 Levers keep the light on as long as they are flipped on.